awsdocs/amazon-route53-docs/doc_source/health-checks-creating.md

    If you want to create a health check, choose **Create Health Check**\.
 For more information about each setting, move the mouse pointer over a label to see its tooltip\.

-1. Type the applicable values\.
+1. Enter the applicable values\.
 Note that some values can't be changed after you create a health check\.
 For more information, see [Values That You Specify When You Create or Update Health Checks](health-checks-creating-values.md)\.

 1. Choose **Create Health Check**\.